erwynesantos/csgo/README.md

 | ------------- | ------------------------------------------- |
 | F2            | Toggle autoshoot when cursor scans an enemy |
 | Left Alt      | Toggle triggerbot                           |

 ---
+## Additional Notes
+* CS:GO must be running before executing "Local Windows Debugger".
+* For [trigger-aim-me](trigger-aim-me) to work properly, disable raw mouse input.
+* Run [hazedumper-master](hazedumper-master) for every CS:GO patches to pull new offsets, it will extract a new *csgo.hpp*.
+Paste this file inside the directories of the scripts to replace the outdated offsets.

+---
 # Author Notes